easy-global-market/python-ngsild-client/docs/source/build.rst

 It provides obviously all the native dictionary staff but also :

 - the **prop()**, **gprop()**, **tprop()** and **rel()** primitives quite equivalent to those provided by the Entity
-- a dot notation to access fields, i.e. `room["temperature.value"]`
+- a dot notation facility to navigate the entity and benefit from autocompletion

 Let's consider the following example.